openshift/runbooks/alerts/cluster-monitoring-operator/PrometheusPossibleNarrowSelectors.md

 ## Diagnosis

-Determine which component triggered the alert, as it can originate from Prometheus, Thanos Querier or Thanos Ruler.
-Checking the alert message's `pod` label should help with that.
+Determine which component triggered the alert.
+It can originate from Prometheus, Thanos Querier, or Thanos Ruler.
+Checking the alert message's `job` label should help with this.

 Also, note the alert message's `namespace` label: the namespace for default cluster monitoring is `openshift-monitoring` and the namespace for